kevinngoow1n/teaching-programming-portfolio/_posts/2023-04-27-Write-and-Explain-a-Program.md

 ---
-title: "Write and Explain A Program"
+title: "Write and Explain A Program - Lists"
 date: 2023-04-27
 ---